robhittme/chatbot-cli/README.md

 # Chatbot using OpenAI API
 This is a simple chatbot application that uses the OpenAI API to generate responses based on user input.
 The bot generates text by calling the OpenAI Completion API, using a pre-trained language model.
+~~IMPORTANT~~: this does not persist conversations.
+This is purely for quick questions.

 ## Installation
 To run this application, you will need to install the following dependencies: